- Curriculum Vitae

 Fig. 9 below shows the CITMAV experimental testbed, designed to be a simplified version of an aircraft fuel thermal management system (FTMS).
 Fig. 10 shows a schematic of the testbed.
 The system consists of two heat loads (high and low frequency) cooled by heat exchange with a chilled loop.

-The system is modeled as an oriented graph, as shown in Fig. 6, where vertices of the graph represent dynamic temperature states of the system and edges of the graph represent power flow between the vertices, capturing heat transfer via fluid flow and energy exchange with heat loads and thermal sinks.
-This graph-based model is then used to design a MPC for thermal management.
+The system is modeled as an oriented graph, as shown in Fig. 11, where vertices of the graph represent dynamic temperature states of the system and edges of the graph represent power flow between the vertices, capturing heat transfer via fluid flow and energy exchange with heat loads and thermal sinks.
+This graph-based model is then used to design an MPC for thermal management.